 - Determining the best way to proceed once the outcome of your case is reached (applying for permanent residence, renewing the work permit, re-application if necessary, etc.)

-Contact us for a consultation to assist you with your LMO and work permit application.
+Contact us for a consultation to assist you with your LMIA and work permit application.

 Processing Time - Work Permit